phrohdoh/oraide/docs/dev/architecture.md

 This particular codebase contains the "core" pieces of the _OpenRA IDE_ project:

-- `oraml`: lexing, parsing, and AST-building of MiniYaml documents
+- `oraide_miniyaml`: lexing, parsing, and tree-building of MiniYaml documents
 - `oraws`: SDK-based workspace management
 - `orals`: an LSP server for use with LSP clients (such as the Visual Studio Code extension `oraide-vscode`)